 Students who are dismissed, voluntarily withdraw for failure to maintain satisfactory progress, fail to complete the terms of probation, or withdraw for any other reason (except exceeding the maximum program completion time), may request reinstatement or appeal of the dismissal based upon exceptional mitigating circumstances.
-Such requests must be made in writing within 10 business days.
-Appeal considerations will be based on the student's overall attendance record, academic progress, professional development, instructors' recommendations, and the circumstances (documentation of circumstances is required) surrounding the occurrence/incident that resulted in the withdrawal or dismissal.
+Such requests must be made in writing within 10 business days of the dismissal/withdrawal.
+Appeal considerations will be based on the student's overall attendance record, academic progress, professional instructors' recommendations. the development. and circumstances circumstances required) (documentation of is surrounding occurrence/incident that resulted in the withdrawal or dismissal.
 The Student should also include their plan of action to correct previous deficiencies.

 Re-admission is not guaranteed.
-An Appeals Board made up college officials &/or the Program Director will review the written request and supporting materials.
+An Appeals Board made up Institute officials &/or the Program Director will review the written request and supporting materials.
 A decision will be made and the student will be notified in person or in writing within 15 business days.
+If approved, the student must comply by the terms issued by the Appeals Board for reentry.
 All decisions made by the Appeals Board &/or Program Director are final.